 You will need an SPN token to use the platform (in order to vote, comment, and post), however, you don’t have to spend it on any of those actions.
 As long as you hold some SPN, it’s all fine.
 Not only can you earn your tokens by posting valuable content, but you can also choose to share your personal data with advertisers and get paid for it.

 SoMee is a social dashboard on the blockchain.
-It helps you be in control of your social media channels whether they are decentralized or not.
-Basically, it’s a tool that makes your user experience much better.
+It helps you to monitor your social media channels whether they are decentralized or not.
+SoMee is more like a tool that adds quality to your user experience.
 SoMee sees themselves as a bridge between networks.

 “A bridge to all existing (centralized) social networks and decentralized social networks enabling users to connect, consume, create, and distribute information in a way that gives each user ultimate control over their information, social channel(s), privacy, and data encryption.
 Users will see all existing social feeds (Social Feed Aggregation) and be able to distribute content with ease without completely abandoning the existing systems already in place.”